Rakhyvel/Erovra/requests.md

 ### Update 1.1:
 #### Instructions and menus
 - Map choose screen
+	- Nation name to display on capital
+	- Color selector
 - Map is generating screen
 - Zoom function
 - When people first click start game, they don't really know what to do